sodadata/soda-core/docs/documentation/warehouse.md

 # Warehouse

-A directory with a `warehouse.yml` configuration file is considered a Soda warehouse directory and it implies a directory structure of one directory per table.
+A directory with a `warehouse.yml` configuration file is considered a Soda warehouse directory.
+By default Soda SQL places its Scan YAML files in a subdirectory called `./tables`, although this isn't enforce nor required.
+Feel free to structure your project anyway you like.

-A warehouse represents a connection to any SQL engine like: Snowflake, Redshift, BigQuery, Athena, Postgres, etc .
+A warehouse represents a connection to any SQL engine like: `Snowflake`, `Redshift`, `BigQuery`, `Athena`, `PostgreSQL`, etc.

-## Example
+### Example

-Here's an example Soda warehouse directory structure:
+Here's an example of a Soda Warehouse directory structure which is generated when using `soda init` to setup your project:

 ```
 + sales_snowflake
 |   + warehouse.yml
-|   + customers
+|   + tables
 |   |   + scan.yml
-|   + invoices
-|   |   + scan.yml
-|   |   + invoices_without_active_country.yml
-|   |   + invoices_with_inactive_products.yml
+|   |   + orders.yml
 ```

+##### `warehouse.yml`
-`warehouse.yml` contains the name of the warehouse and the connection details (see below)
+This file contains the name of your warehouse and its connection details (see below)

-`customers` and `invoices` are table directories, each having a [scan.yml]({% link documentation/scan.md %}) configuration file.

-`invoices_*.yml` are user defined [SQL metrics]({% link documentation/sql_metrics.md %})
-that also get executed when a table scan is performed
+##### `./tables`
+This directory contains all of your [Scan YAML]({% link documentation/scan.md %}) configuration files.

 ## warehouse.yml

-`warehouse.yml` contains the name of the warehouse and the connection details.
+This contains the name of the warehouse and the connection details.

 We encourage usage of environment variables for credentials and other sensitive information to prevent them from being checked-in into your version control system.